Right Arrow

 3. Supervisor sign-off before equipment is serviced.

-AI video analytics can monitor for missing personal protective equipment, detect when guards are removed, and flag unauthorized access to restricted or dangerous zones.
-With real-time alerts, EHS teams are notified instantly when LOTO protocols—or other safety measures—are bypassed.
-Event footage provides a clear record for investigation, root cause analysis, and retraining (Source: Spot.ai Capabilities).
+video AI can monitor for missing personal protective equipment and flag unauthorized access to restricted or dangerous zones.
+With real-time alerts, EHS teams are notified swiftly when LOTO protocols—or other safety measures—are bypassed.
+Event footage provides a clear record for investigation, root cause analysis, and retraining.

 3. Inadequate Machine Guarding